-What will happen after the Rollover Pass closure is complete?
+What will happen now that the Rollover Pass closure is complete?

 We understand that that Rollover Pass was a highly valued location for the Galveston community and fisherman across the state.
-Following closure, Galveston County will initiate construction of a public park and recreational area on top of the former pass.
+Galveston County will initiate construction of a public park and recreational area on top of the former pass.
 A fishing pier will also be built on the gulf side of the peninsula.
 In addition, the Lauderdale Boat Ramp and Dock will be renovated by the General Land Office and Galveston County and will include a dedicated area for fishing.
-The GLO has submitted a permit application to the United States Army Corps of Engineers (USACE) to receive approval for the pier.

 What will the park look like?